liorjaffe/Blueprint-Enapter-Cloud_SMA-Sunny-Tripower-Core2-STP-110-60/README.md

 If the Gateway and the inverter are in the same local network, use the local IP address of the SMA inverter.
 A public router address should only be used when a VPN or a correctly configured port forwarding solution is available.

-The SMA web interface password is not used by this Lua integration.
-SunSpec Modbus TCP is a separate communication interface.

 The tested inverter responded with: